Emergency Department Academic Associate Research Volunteer

 In order to be considered for the Academic Associates program, candidates must submit an applications.
 After applications are received, some applicants will be granted interviews.
 Please read all the information and policies before you apply, as Academic Associates has become an increasingly competitive program and requires a substantial commitment from volunteers.

-Academic Associates are required to commit to volunteering for a minimum of one academic year or summer.
-The commitment is two four-hour daytime shifts per week or one seven-hour overnight shift per week, plus one two-hour monthly meeting.
-In general, the following blocks of time are available for volunteer shifts seven days per week:
+Academic Associates are required to commit to volunteering for a minimum of one full academic year or summer.
+The commitment is two three-hour shifts per week plus one two-hour monthly meeting.
+In general, shifts are scheduled between 2:00pm and 2:30am.

 - Ability to take instructions and communicate effectively with staff, patients, and families